 However, while understanding the cause of procrastination can be beneficial, in many cases you can reduce work procrastination even without fully figuring this out.
 As such, if you find that you’re struggling with this step, don’t worry, and don’t get stuck; simply move on to the next step, which involves trying out various anti-procrastination techniques, until you find the ones that work best in your particular circumstances.

-If you need to stop procrastinating at work right now, you should identify the smallest possible step that you can take toward finishing what you should be doing, and then modify your environment to make it as likely as possible that you will take that step.
+If you need to stop procrastinating at work right now, you should identify the smallest possible thing you can do to make progress, and then modify your environment to make it as likely as possible that you will do it.

 For example, if you need to write a report, the smallest possible step that you can take toward finishing it might be to create a rough initial outline of what it will look like.
 Once you identify what you need to do next, you can modify your work environment to help yourself achieve that, for example by getting a pen and some paper, and going somewhere with no distractions so you can focus and get this done.